 - Add crunch.
 Add 1 cup chopped walnuts or crushed peanuts.

 - Concoct gluten-free brownies.
 Replace whole-wheat flour with gluten-free flour, oat flour or almond flour (the texture will be pleasantly less dense).

 - Make low-calorie brownies.
 To do this, replace the fat portion with applesauce.

 - Relieve your digestion with low-FODMAP brownies.
 1) replace coconut palm sugar with xylitol or erythritol; 2) remove the applesauce and make up for its portion with pumpkin puree; everything should work.
 Anyway, the latter doesn't appear in most of the recipes that I have compared on the interwebs.

 How to Make this Dish Step by Step

 Before getting to the heart of the matter, we must go through the preliminary phases.
 I add water to the ground flax, mix it well and let it sit for a few minutes to thicken.
 Finally, to make the pumpkin cream, I stir all the ingredients in a mixing bowl until smooth and creamy ① ②.

-To prepare the brownie dough, I mix the sugar and the softened butter in a large bowl ①.
-Then add the wet ingredients (including the flax egg) with spices ②, and I whisk everything ③.
+To prepare the brownie dough, I mix the sugar and the softened butter in a separate bowl ①.
+Then add the wet ingredients (including the flax egg) with spices in the dry mixture ②, and I whisk everything ③.